microsoft/pai/README.md

 ### Train first model

-You can follow [here](examples/README.md#quickstart) to create your first job definition and have a look on job definition.
+Follow [here](examples/README.md#quickstart) to create your first job definition and have a look on job definition.
 Then refer to [here](docs/submit_from_webportal.md) to submit it to OpenPAI.
 It may be a very simple job, as it downloads data and code from internet, and doesn't copy model back to you.
 It's used to let you understand OpenPAI job definition and familiar with Web portal.

 ### Learn deeper on job definition